vmware-tanzu/cartographer/rfc/rfc-0020-resources-update-after-success.md

 Other proposed solutions are inadequate as illustrated in scenarios below.

-_For the purposes of this discussion, we will assert only observer the status of an object when it represents the current spec of the object.
+_For the purposes of this discussion, we will assert that Carto only observes the status of an object when it represents the current spec of the object.
 Strategies for assuring this (e.g. checking that .metadata.generation == .status.observedGeneration) are discussed in the implementation section._

 Assumptions for the scenario: